 According to the EPA, between 1979 and 2014, over 9,000 Americans died from a heat-related illness.
 Hydration is one of the most important health care needs during the long, hot summer months.
-It is generally recommended that you drink 6-8 oz. of water a day, but that number can vary depending on your size, need, age, exercise regimen, and whether you have a chronic illness.
+It is generally recommended that you drink six 8-ounce glasses of water a day, but that number can vary depending on your size, need, age, exercise regimen, and whether you have a chronic illness.

 The primary benefit of staying hydrated is a healthy body.
 Good hydration helps with muscle and joint functionality, keeping skin supple and moist, flushing toxins from your system, improving your ability to concentrate, and assisting in keeping your heart and other organs healthy.